PaulLerner/ViQuAE/EXPERIMENTS.md

 ### Fine-tuning on ViQuAE

-Here you don’t have to hack the checkpoint folder and can simply set `experiments/rc/triviaqa/train/checkpoint-46000` as pre-trained model instead of `bert-base-uncased`.
+Here you don’t have to hack the checkpoint folder and can simply set `experiments/rc/triviaqa/train/checkpoint-46000` as pre-trained model instead of `bert-base-uncased` (`PaulLerner/multi_passage_bert_triviaqa_without_viquae` to use ours).

 Then you can fine-tune the model:
 ```sh